pjaudiomv/scroll/README.md

 # scroll
-In its present form, scroll is a python-based command line utility for generating meeting list PDFs from [aggregator](https://github.com/bmlt-enabled/aggregator).
+In its present form, scroll is a Python-based command line utility for generating meeting list PDFs from [aggregator](https://github.com/bmlt-enabled/aggregator).
 In the future, scroll will be a full-featured website for generating meeting list PDFs.

 ## Installation
 Scroll requires Python 3, [requests](http://docs.python-requests.org/en/main/), and [fpdf2](https://pypi.org/project/fpdf2/).